Xpect is a unit- and integration-testing framework that stores test data in any kind of text files and is based on JUnit.

 If you have questions, send me an email to moritz dot eysholdt at typefox dot io

-View the Project on GitHub meysholdt/Xpect
+View the Project on GitHub eclipse/Xpect

 Hosted on GitHub Pages — Theme by orderedlist